€5.57m invested in 107 Teaching and Learning Enhancement Initiatives Across 22 Irish Higher Education Institutions

 - 45 initiatives will focus across multiple subject areas, with a view to disciplines, and those who learn and teach within them, gaining from the collective knowledge and expertise that exists across disciplines.
 Initiatives of this type will see broad, cross-cutting topics, such as assessment, digital learning, professional development, academic integrity, creativity, and student success, being addressed across multiple fields of study within institutions.

 - A further 12 initiatives will foster collaborative links with professional bodies and/or industry partners to enhance teaching and learning content and practices and the success of students beyond higher education.
-Funded initiative teams are planning to collaborate with local industry, as well as professional bodies and industry partners within their fields, such as those in agriculture, childcare and theatre.
+Funded initiative teams are planning to collaborate with local industry, as well as professional bodies and industry partners within their fields, such as those in finance, agriculture, childcare and theatre.